Ranidaphobia – Fear of Frogs Phobia

 Apply Relaxation Techniques

-Relaxation techniques include breathing in and out and positive meditation.
+Relaxation techniques include controlled breathing and positive meditation.
 Counting also helps in relaxing your mind.
-Do this before leaving your house especially if you’re going someplace that has frogs.
+Do this before leaving your house, especially if you’re going someplace that has frogs.

-You can also do self-affirming to change your thinking pattern.
-Tell yourself how much you don’t fear and how much frogs don’t send you into freezing mode.
+You can also practice self-affirmations to change your thinking pattern.
+Tell yourself that you don’t fear frogs and how frogs don’t affect you negatively at all.
 With time, the self-affirming will start to reflect in real life.

 Exposure Therapy

 You will be exposed to frogs slowly in controlled settings.
 It may start with pictures and illustrations, after which you move to videos.
-After you have passed this stage, you are introduced to a real-life frog.
-While it is not going to be easy, exposure therapy works to alleviate the phobia completely.
+After you have passed this stage, you’re introduced to a real-life frog.
+While it’s not going to be easy, exposure therapy works to alleviate the phobia.
 As soon as you can face a frog without fear, the problem is solved.

 Cognitive Behavioral Therapy (CBT)

-In Cognitive Behavioral Therapy, a professional will walk you through unmasking your emotions and thoughts.
-You will be required to share what you feel and think about frogs.
+In cognitive behavioral therapy (CBT), a professional will walk you through unmasking your emotions and thoughts.
+You’ll be required to share what you feel and think about frogs.
 The therapist’s work is to help you understand your thoughts and emotional patterns and how best to change them.
-With frogs, your negative perception about them will be changed for more a positive view.
+With frogs, your negative perception about them will be changed for a more positive view.

 How to Deal with Ranidaphobia

-Facing your fears sounds better than taking off.
-Start by looking at a picture of a frog.
-Watch a video next, after which you should watch a frog from a distance.
-Move closer to a frog no matter how many chances it takes.
-When you can confidently stand a frog’s presence, try and touch it.
+Does facing your fears sound better than running from them?
+Start by looking at pictures of frogs, then watch a video.
+Next, try watching a frog from a distance.
+Move closer to a frog as you begin to feel more comfortable with the situation.
+When you can confidently stand in a frog’s presence, try and touch it if you feel safe in doing so.

 Conclusion

 Imagine running away from a harmless creature only to trip and hurt yourself in the process.
-That’s why you should seek urgent medical help when frog phobia starts interfering with your productivity.
-If you start having panic attacks, you need support from someone you trust.
-You have the power to lessen this anxiety.
+That’s why it’s a good idea to seek help when frog phobia begins to interfere with your daily life.
+You need support from someone you trust.
+Together, you can work to lessen this anxiety.

-The next time you spot a frog, apply relaxation techniques like breathing in and out.
-Force on the fact that the creature is not out there to cause you any harm.
+The next time you spot a frog, apply relaxation techniques like deep breathing.
+Focus on the fact that the creature is not out there to cause you any harm.
 Just skip kissing the frog to find your Prince Charming.